-- Synchronized -- The reservations keep their dates and status in sync automatically, and are combined for billing purposes. - Non-synchronized -- Reservations linked this way can have different dates and have separate transactions for billing. - Sub-member -- Besides being "logically" a sub-member of the owner reservation, transactions will be combined with the "transaction master" reservation.
+- Synchronized -- The reservations keep their dates and status in sync automatically (for instance when you check in one, the rest are all checked in automatically), and are combined for billing purposes.
+They must all be under the same customer name. - Non-synchronized -- Reservations linked this way can have different dates and have separate transactions for billing.
+They start out under then same customer name, but the customer for each one can be changed later through the "Change to a different Customer" function in Reservation Details. - Sub-member -- Besides being "logically" a sub-member of the owner reservation, transactions (billing) will be combined with the "transaction master" reservation and the customer must be the same.
 However, it's not synchronized with the portfolio owner so the dates do not have to be the same as the owner reservation.